Man City deny making offer for Messi | Goal.com

 Man City deny making offer for Messi

-Manchester City say they have made no offers for Lionel Messi with the Barcelona forward’s contract set to expire at the end of the season.
+Manchester City say they have not made any offer to Lionel Messi, with the Barcelona forward’s contract set to expire at the end of the season.

 The Argentine superstar is free to speak to non-Spanish clubs and has been linked with several leading European sides, with City and Ligue 1 champions Paris Saint-Germain seen as the leading candidates.